AnonymerNiklasistanonym/osu-api-v2/README.md

    osuApiV2.oauth.authorizationCodeGrant(
-      1234,                            // Replace with your value (client ID) "PLACEHOLDER_CLIENT_SECRET",     // Replace with your value (client secret) "https://your-redirect-url.com", // Replace with your value (redirect URL) receivedCode, ).then((oauthAccessTokenWithRefreshToken) => {
+      1234,                            // Replace with your value (client ID) "PLACEHOLDER_CLIENT_SECRET",     // Replace with your value (client secret) "https://your-redirect-uri.com", // Replace with your value (redirect URI) receivedCode, ).then((oauthAccessTokenWithRefreshToken) => {
        console.log(oauthAccessTokenWithRefreshToken)